cloudmesh/classes/docs/source/i524/technologies.rst

      Finally, it specifies various attributes and collection rendering requirements.
-     The text rendering process is depricated and will be removed from the next major version :cite:`www-occi-text`.
+     The text rendering process is depricated and will be removed from the next major version :cite:`edmonds-metsch-2016`.

 305. CDMI
 306. Whirr